sardul3/paypie/docs/stories/01_core_domain_stories.md

 **So that** more people can share expenses

 #### Acceptance Criteria
-1. Only existing group members can add new participants
+1. Only existing group members can add new participants [Not Implemented yet]
 2. Cannot add duplicate participants
 3. New participants start with zero balance
-4. All existing members should be notified
+4. All existing members should be notified [No event handling yet]

 #### TDD Tasks